 This receivable represents the outstanding tax credits, (refer note 6), utilised by the GAT, resulting from the transfer of the Scheme's surplus deductible expenses to the GAT under section DV 2 of the Income Tax Act 2007.
-The Scheme will realise the receivable by investing in unit funds of the GAT, with the remainder being settled by cash if applicable.
+The Scheme will realise the receivable by investing in the Cash Unit Fund of the GAT, with the remainder being settled by cash if applicable.